sahirmemon/engineering-onboarding-handbooks/backend/README.md

 During your first week, you will be meeting your team members, as well as team leads, who will provide you with important overview of their respective areas of expertise.

+**Your Direct Manager:** [Insert name]\
+Your manager will meet with you on your first day to welcome you to Pager, get to know you, understand your personal and professional goals.
+The purpose of the first meeting is to introduce you to this document, and set initial expectations.
+We value you and your experience at Pager.
+We plan to do everything at our disposal to help you grow  as you help grow us.
+Your manager will walk you through the [Engineering Career Ladder](https://docs.google.com/drawings/d/13-xyAbH8qmyRwgQu7hKC-5cnS6VUcb4pmUiMVIeKbYY) and your respective [Individual Contributor Performance Ruberic](https://docs.google.com/spreadsheets/d/1yoCXujJQ07FcHjKGPYO10RJM9nDKRyD9VLeJGpsZgGM/edit?usp=sharing0).
+You will have a second meeting with your manager at the end of your first week, to check-in on your onboarding progress and introduce you to your [30-60-90](https://docs.google.com/spreadsheets/d/1gQHA8cq6R8VS-mKz2Qe2OwoRHE8hGOsJPph4h9x9EfQ/edit?usp=sharing) day plan.
+Once you and your manager go through these you will also set up your weekly one on ones.

 **Coding Buddy:** [Insert name]\
 One of the key figures during your first few weeks is your coding buddy.
 Your coding buddy will be your initial source of information about various systems, tools and practices at Pager.
 In addition to being your go-to person for code related questions, you can expect your coding buddy to help you pick up your first coding assignments.
 This will help you dive into coding as quickly as possible, without overwhelming you.

-**Your Direct Manager:** [Insert name]\
-Your manager will meet with you on your first day to welcome you to Pager, get to know you, understand your personal and professional goals.
-The purpose of the first meeting is to introduce you to this document, and set initial expectations.
-You will have a second meeting with your manager at the end of your first week, to check-in on your onboarding progress and introduce you to your [30-60-90](https://docs.google.com/spreadsheets/d/1gQHA8cq6R8VS-mKz2Qe2OwoRHE8hGOsJPph4h9x9EfQ/edit?usp=sharing) day plan.

 **Frontend Lead:** Mi Ji Kim\
 Mi Ji will introduce you to our frontend code, talk about applications such as Command Center and Enterprise Admin.
 This is an opportunity for you to better understand one of the central applications of our ecosystem and how it ties in with the various backend services.